 And as a result, their experience of life slowly dies as their life itself dies.

-As their life passes day-by-day that amount of it they are willing to explore and excited to experience becomes less and less, as their comfort zone grows smaller and smaller, and as more and more they find themselves saying: “No!
-Not that.
+Because as their life passes – day-by-day – that amount of it they are willing to explore and excited to experience becomes less and less – as their comfort zone grows smaller and smaller, and as more and more they find themselves saying: “No. Not that.
 Not me…”

-Though I had always WANTED to see and experience these old and ancient places, I actually FEARED the travel itself.
+Because though I had always wanted to see and experience those old and ancient places, I actually feared the travel itself.
 It scared me to death.

 The airports.
 The new places.
 The lack of communication.
 The idea that I would be forced to (gasp!) talk to other people.
-All the countless little, little things that inevitably go into traveling scared me shitless then when I was a broken and messed up teen and young adult.
+All the countless little, little things that inevitably go with traveling scared me shitless then, when I was a broken and messed up dude.

-Growing up my parents just couldn’t afford that many trips, and as a result I had graduated college without a passport, having only been to a handful of places in my life, having never traveled ANYWHERE without my mother and father leading the way and taking care of all those little, little things that scared me.
+Growing up my parents just couldn’t afford that many trips, and as a result I had graduated college without a passport even, having only been to a handful of places in my life, having never traveled anywhere without my mother and father leading the way and taking care of all those little, little things that so scared me.

-But if I was going to change myself – if I was to become the person I dreamed and imagined I could become, if I was going to at last begin LIVING life – then I knew I would have to do THAT which horrified me.
+But, if I was going to change myself – if I was to become the person I dreamed and imagined I could become, if I was going to at last begin living life – then I knew I would have to do what horrified me.